Phillip Wilcher: Classical career

 More recently, Wilcher has published a number of books, including an autobiography, titled 'Thinking Allowed'.
 He has written a full-scale piano recital for the virtuoso pianist Simon Tedeschi, and his music has attracted the attention of, and been performed by pianists overseas, notably Gerhard Eckle, Eduardo Fernandez, Lemuel Grave, Adam Jackson, and Emanuel Rimoldi.

 Simon Tedeschi said of Wilcher's work: 'Phillip Wilcher's music dreamily evokes another time, another place.
 It has a searching quality that conjures up images of the great Romantic composers.
 Phillip wrote a recital for me, which I hope to present soon.
-Included in that are the ‘Etudes Tedeschi’ which have all the flavour and technical imagination of similar great works in the piano repertoire.
-I am proud to watch the evolution of this musician and composer who I count as a great personal friend.Other musicians who have performed and recorded Wilcher’s works include John Martin (piano), Rachel Tolmie (oboist), Marina Marsden (violinist), Justine Marsden (violist), Elizabeth Neville (cellist), Emily Long (violinist), Melissa Doecke (flautist), Martin Cooke (singer), Neil Fissenden (flautist), David Wickham (pianist), Minah Choe (cellist).
+Included in that are the 'Etudes Tedeschi' which have all the flavour and technical imagination of similar great works in the piano repertoire.
+"I am proud to watch the evolution of this musician and composer who I count as a great personal friend".

+Other musicians who have performed and recorded Wilcher's works include John Martin (piano), Rachel Tolmie (oboist), Marina Marsden (violinist), Justine Marsden (violist), Elizabeth Neville (cellist), Emily Long (violinist), Melissa Doecke (flautist), Martin Cooke (singer), Neil Fissenden (flautist), David Wickham (pianist), Minah Choe (cellist).

 Wilcher continues to compose and release music, with his most recent release, Spellbound coming in 2019.
 Writing for the Music Teachers Association of Australia's "The Studio" journal, reviewer Marlicia Travis had this to say about the "Spellbound" CD:

 In 2020, Wilcher was commissioned by Kim Radock to write a piano piece in memory of his mother, pianist Shirley Paton.
 The piece, titled "When eyes first saw, thy beauty was as this ..." was published by Wirripang.
 Subsequent to the commission and under the auspices of the Music Teacher's Association of Australia (MTA) the "Shirley Paton Memorial Scholarship" was founded, one criterion of the scholarship being that any pianist entering the competition is obliged to play Wilcher's piece.
-In 2022, Wilcher was awarded″ Third Prize for his composition, Rhapsody To The Memory of Richard Addinsell, in the 7th Vienna International Music Competition, conferred by the Franz Schubert Conservatorium.
-Also in 2022, Wilcher was awarded 3rd place diplomas in the Franz Schubert Conservatorium's "4th World Championship for Composition" Competition for his compositions "A Force Of Nature", "Into His Countenance" and "Piano Trio."
+In 2022, Wilcher was awarded Third Prize for his composition, Rhapsody To The Memory of Richard Addinsell, in the 7th Vienna International Music Competition, conferred by the Franz Schubert Conservatorium.
+Also in 2022, Wilcher was awarded 3rd place diplomas in the Franz Schubert Conservatorium's "4th World Championship for Composition" Competition for his compositions "A Force Of Nature", "Into His Countenance" and "Piano Trio".

 Later life

-For the past 12 years, Wilcher has been a full-time carer for his father, who at 99 years of age is battling dementia.
-It is a different fight to the one he fought during World War II as a private in the Australian Military Services, 18th Australian Field Academy.
-Wilcher himself has said that he needs to remember his father's history more often, particularly during those times his thought processes appear impeded; to "show his compassion through patience" even more.
+For 12 years, Wilcher was a full-time carer for his father, who was battling dementia.
+It was a different fight to the one he fought during World War II as a private in the Australian Military Services, 18th Australian Field Academy.
+Wilcher himself said that he needs to remember his father's history more often, particularly during those times his thought processes appear impeded; to "show his compassion through patience" even more.
 "I am not feeling too good tonight.
 My head is driving me half crazy, but I suppose it will wear off during my sleep; anyway, I hope so ..."
 (Leslie James Wilcher in a letter to his wife, Naomi Joy Wilcher).